akvo/akvo-flow-docs/docs/fieldapp2.0/4-projects-and-surveys.rst

-.. _projects_and_datapoints:
+.. _surveys_and_datapoints:

-Projects and Data Points
+Surveys and Data Points
 ========================

-Projects
+Surveys
 --------
-The home screen of the FLOW App displays a list of available data collection projects.
-In order to collect data in a project, you first must have a user selected.
+The home screen of the FLOW App displays a list of available data collection surveys.
+In order to collect data in a survey, you first must have a user selected.
 Please, refer to the :ref:`manage_users` section to learn how to create and select users.

 .. figure:: img/project-list.png
    :width: 200 px
    :alt: image of phone
    :align: center

-To select a project, click on its name, and the list of available *Data Points* will be displayed.
+To select a survey, click on its name, and the list of available *Data Points* will be displayed.

 .. figure:: img/datapoint-list.png
    :width: 200 px
    :alt: image of phone
    :align: center

-   Selecting a project displays all the collected data points
+   Selecting a survey displays all the collected data points

-When a project is opened for the first time, no data point is available yet.
+When a survey is opened for the first time, no data point is available yet.
 To start, click on the **CREATE NEW DATA POINT** button, and a new data point will be created.

 We can sort the data point list by clicking the *Order By* icon, and choose between ordering by date, distance, upload status, or name.